Voice-Driven Semantic Perception for UAV-Assisted Emergency Networks: Conclusions

 \section{Conclusions}

-This paper proposed SIREN and demonstrated it can convert unstructured emergency voice communications into structured, machine-readable information, achieving high transcription accuracy and reliably extracting locations and responding units in both clean and noisy conditions.
+This paper proposed SIREN and demonstrated that it can convert unstructured emergency voice communications into structured, machine-readable information, achieving high transcription accuracy and reliably extracting locations and responding units in both clean and noisy conditions.
 The results confirm the feasibility of voice-driven semantic extraction as a decision-support mechanism for UAV-assisted emergency networks.
 The performance evaluation demonstrated that SIREN offers near-real-time situational awareness to network operators and serves as a viable proof of concept for decision support.
-However, the framework has limitations such as speaker diarization failures in scenarios with similar voices, ambiguous geocoding due to place-name resolution, and scalability constraints as audio duration and semantic complexity increase.

 Future work will focus on enhancing geographic disambiguation by utilizing constrained search spaces and domain-specific location dictionaries.
 Additionally, we aim to validate the framework with authentic emergency recordings to better capture real-world radio phenomena, such as interference, signal dropouts, and ambient noise.